jedick/canprot/README.md

 Chemical analysis of proteins based on their amino acid compositions.
 Amino acid compositions can be read from FASTA files and used to calculate chemical metrics including carbon oxidation state and stoichiometric hydration state as described in [Dick et al. (2020)](https://doi.org/10.5194/bg-17-6145-2020).
-Other properties that can be calculated are protein length, grand average of hydropathy (GRAVY), isoelectric point (pI), molecular weight (MW), standard molal volume (V0), and metabolic costs ([Akashi and Gojobori, 2002](https://doi.org/10.1073/pnas.062526999);
+Other properties that can be calculated include protein length, grand average of hydropathy (GRAVY), isoelectric point (pI), molecular weight (MW), standard molal volume (V0), and metabolic costs ([Akashi and Gojobori, 2002](https://doi.org/10.1073/pnas.062526999);
 [Wagner, 2005](https://doi.org/10.1093/molbev/msi126);